zjtech/websocket-termination-spring-boot-starter/README.md

 {
   "command": "CREATE_POLICY",
   "payload": {
-          "name": "policy1"  // payload stores a Request, here it is  CreatePolicyRequest }
+          "name": "policy1"  // payload stands for a Request, here it is  CreatePolicyRequest }
 }
 ```